hyperledger/besu-docs/docs/HowTo/Deploy/Ethstats.md

 # Ethstats network monitor

-Connect to an [Ethstats server](https://github.com/goerli/ethstats-server) to have a live view of private network health by displaying real time and historical statistics about the network and nodes.
+Connect to [Ethstats](https://ethstats.net) to display real time and historical [statistics](#statistics) about the network and nodes.
-Connect to a server using the [`--ethstats` CLI option](../../Reference/CLI/CLI-Syntax.md#ethstats).
+You can connect to the Ethstats dashboard by [connecting to a client and server](#connecting-through-a-client-and-server) or by [connecting through the command line](#connecting-through-the-command-line).

+## Components

+Ethstats consists of the following:

+- [Server](https://github.com/goerli/ethstats-server).
+The server consumes node data received from the client.
+- [Client](https://github.com/goerli/ethstats-client).
+The client extracts data from the node and sends it to the server.
+- [Dashboard](https://github.com/goerli/ethstats-client#available-dashboards).
+The dashboard displays statistics.

 ## Statistics

-Statistics displayed by EthStats include:
+Statistics displayed by Ethstats include:

 - Nodes in the network.
 Metrics for nodes include:
     - Information about the last received block such as block number, block hash, transaction count, uncle count, block time and propagation time.